Dead Leaves and the Dirty Ground: Reception

 In a review of the song for AllMusic, Tom Maginnis describes "Dead Leaves and the Dirty Ground" as a "grimy rocker", noting it as a display of the duo's "keen understanding of musical dynamics".
+Alexis Petridis of The Guardian ranked it as the greatest White Stripes song, calling it "incredibly exciting" and "the sound of a band who are abundantly aware how special they are [...]
+It couldn’t be the work of anyone else."
 Paste and Stereogum ranked the song number three and number five, respectively, on their lists of the 10 greatest White Stripes songs.